 - Implementation of IFRS in India would encourage foreign investment which impacts foreign capital inflows into the country.

 - Implementation of IFRS in India would greatly beneficial for investors because any investor primarily wants the information that is fair, trustworthy, timely and comparable across the jurisdictions.
-It would very easy for investors to compare between financial statements of various companies across the globe.
+It would very easy for investors to compare financial statements of various companies across the globe.

-- IFRS in India help to the better understanding of financial statements that would benefit investors who are willing to invest their money across the globe.
-International companies would be able to raise capital from different markets at lower cost if it can create confidence in the minds of respective investors that their financial statements comply with globally accepted IFRS accounting standards in India.
+- IFRS in India help to a better understanding of financial statements that would benefit investors who are willing to invest their money across the globe.
+International companies would be able to raise capital from different markets at a lower cost if it can create confidence in the minds of respective investors that their financial statements comply with globally accepted IFRS accounting standards in India.